QTwiSe/NPA---Not-Popular-Arts/README.md

 ### 🚀 Key Features & User Mechanics

-On NPA, artists can download existing niche assets or share their own creations without even needing to register!
+* **Anonymous Desktop Access:** Inside the NPA application, artists can instantly browse and download existing niche assets directly to their local folders or share their own creations without even needing to register!

 * **Anonymous Publishing:** When uploading an asset anonymously, users can choose any custom nickname — even a different one for every single art piece.
 Each anonymous upload is automatically assigned a unique 8-character **NPAID** (`#????????`) to identify the specific asset.
 * **Blue Buttercups:** If the community loves an artwork, they can show their appreciation by tipping the creator with "Blue Buttercups" — our platform's currency.
 This currency can be used to purchase high-quality, verified assets.